mtgroupsrls/Shrink-DockerDataVHDX/README.md

 ---

-**Made with ❤️ for Docker Desktop users fighting disk space issues**
+**Made with â¤ï¸ for Docker Desktop users fighting disk space issues**